Exercise Before a Drug Test: Can It Really Cause a Positive Result?

 WRITTEN BY

-Diana is a dedicated content editor at Health Street, focusing on content creation, SEO, and various other content-related responsibilities.
+Diana is our Lead Content Editor & Marketing Specialist at Health Street, focusing on content creation, SEO, and various other content-related responsibilities.
 Diana has more than seven years of experience working as a journalist and editor, and also possesses a strong background in sales and marketing, having contributed to impactful health-focused educational campaigns.
 Diana's expertise in these areas complements her ability to deliver compelling content for Health Street's trusted drug and DNA tests.

 Drug Testing